Vulpen/YEMU/docs.md

 `Y86SEQEmulator` is a simple emulator based on the `Sequental` machine from the book.
 `SEQRenderer` is a machine which is able to render pixels with MonoGame.

+## YLib

+Core library for this project.
+Contains the basic definitions of `Tokens` and general language constructs.

+## YAS

+### Assembler
+Reads in a Y86 file and fully converts to machine language.
+`FirstPass()` - Function which performs lexical analysis and parsing `SecondPass()` - Performs token resolution

+### Keywords

+Contains definitions of key words within the Y86 language.